 A calendar is great for when you need to manage lots of tasks with different due dates.
 Knowing when you need to complete a milestone or deliver an asset in any given week, month, or year helps you plan ahead and successfully execute on time.
 In particular, project calendars can help you manage your:

 Project calendars can make your tasks come to life and help you plan ahead for the week, month, or quarter.
 However, project calendars are less helpful when you have more than a handful of tasks due each day.
 If you need to really drill down into the work your team is doing on a daily basis, a Kanban board or even to-do list style view might be better for your team.

 If you’re using Asana to manage your project calendar, you can create a list of tasks in a project, set due dates, and then switch to Calendar View to automatically see your tasks on the calendar.
-If needed, you can move tasks around on your calendar to quickly change due dates.Visualisasikan kalender tim dengan Asana
+If needed, you can move tasks around on your calendar to quickly change due dates or add to project portfolios for even more collaboration.Visualkan kalender tim dengan Asana

+There’s no best visual project management tool, but there is a best one for you and your current workload.
 Using a timeline, Kanban board, or calendar is a great way to visualize all the steps in your project, so you can see the bigger picture without missing any key details.
-You can set up a project using any of these views in Asana.
-No matter which view you go with, you can easily share your plan with teammates and run your project in one place.Coba Asana untuk manajemen proyek